 - Professional resume of nominee which includes a chronological listing of educational experiences, previous positions, and professional activities.

 - Letters from students, supervisors, peers, or professional colleagues to support nomination (at least 3, no more than 10).

-- Documentation of the nominee that clearly demonstrate coaching/conferencing techniques and other supervisory skills effectiveness and confirms outstanding performance or meritorious service as a teacher educator; for example, newspaper articles, award certificates, other commendations, invitations to present expressions of appreciation, program materials developed by the nominee, student testimonials, video and photos, etc. (no more than 10 pages).
+- Documentation of the nominee that clearly demonstrate coaching/mentoring effectiveness and confirms outstanding performance or meritorious service as a teacher educator; for example, newspaper articles, award certificates, other commendations, invitations to present expressions of appreciation, program materials developed by the nominee, student testimonials, video and photos, etc. (no more than 10 pages).